Journalism: United States

 The late 19th and early 20th century in the United States saw the advent of media empires controlled by the likes of William Randolph Hearst and Joseph Pulitzer.
-Realizing that they could expand their audience by abandoning politically polarized content, thus making more money off of advertising, American newspapers began to abandon their partisan politics in favor of less political reporting starting around 1900.
+Realizing that they could expand their audience by abandoning politically polarized content, thereby making more money from advertising, American newspapers began to abandon their partisan politics in favor of less political reporting starting around 1900.
 Newspapers of this era embraced sensationalized reporting and larger headline typefaces and layouts, a style that would become dubbed "yellow journalism".
 Newspaper publishing became much more heavily professionalized in this era, and issues of writing quality and workroom discipline saw vast improvement.
 This era saw the establishment of freedom of the press as a legal norm, as President Theodore Roosevelt tried and failed to sue newspapers for reporting corruption in his handling of the purchase of the Panama Canal.
-Still, critics note that although government's ability to suppress journalistic speech is heavily limited, the concentration of newspaper (and general media) ownership in the hands of a small number of private business owners leads to other biases in reporting and media self-censorship that benefits the interests of corporations and the government.
+Still, critics note that although the government's ability to suppress journalistic speech is heavily limited, the concentration of newspaper (and general media) ownership in the hands of a small number of private business owners leads to other biases in reporting and media self-censorship that benefits the interests of corporations and the government.

 African-American press

-The rampant discrimination and segregation against African-Americans led to the founding their own daily and weekly newspapers, especially in large cities.
+The rampant discrimination and segregation against African-Americans led to the founding of their own daily and weekly newspapers, especially in large cities.
 While the first Black newspapers in America were established in the early 19th century, in the 20th century these newspapers truly flourished in major cities, with publishers playing a major role in politics and business affairs.
 Representative leaders included Robert Sengstacke Abbott (1870–1940), publisher of the Chicago Defender; John Mitchell Jr. (1863–1929), editor of the Richmond Planet and president of the National Afro-American Press Association; Anthony Overton (1865–1946), publisher of the Chicago Bee, and Robert Lee Vann (1879–1940), the publisher and editor of the Pittsburgh Courier.

 College

-Although it is not completely necessary to have attended college to be a journalist, over the past few years it has become more common to attend.
-With this becoming more popular, jobs are starting to require a degree to be hired.
+Although it is not strictly necessary to have attended college to be a journalist, over the past few years it has become more common to have done so.
+As this becomes more popular, jobs are starting to require a degree to be hired.
 The first school of Journalism opened as part of the University of Missouri in 1908.
-In the History Of Journalism page, it goes into depth on how journalism has evolved into what it is today.
-As of right now, there are a couple different routes one can take if interested in journalism.
-If one wanting to expand their skills as a journalist, there are many college courses and workshops one can take.
-If going the full college route, the average time is takes to graduate with a journalism degree is four years.
+The History Of Journalism page goes in depth on how journalism has evolved into what it is today.
+As of right now, there are a couple of different routes one can take if interested in journalism.
+If one wants to expand their skills as a journalist, there are many college courses and workshops available.
+If going the full college route, the average time to graduate with a journalism degree is 4 years.

-The top 5 ranked journalism schools in the US for the school year of 2022 are: 1.
-Washington and Lee University.
-2. Northwestern University.
-3. Georgetown University.
-4. Columbia University in the City of New York.
-5. University of Wisconsin - Madison.